Top 5 Reasons Financial Advisors Choose to Go Independent

 In the independent channel, you have a greater chance of maximizing the value of your business when you’re ready to sell.
 Privately owned books can be sold in the open market and are often more attractive to buyers.
 By increasing your sales potential, you also increase the likelihood of receiving a competitive sales price.
 And you can save more of what you receive by structuring the deal as a capital gain as opposed to ordinary income, which can be a significant cost differential.

-When it comes to succession planning, some wirehouse firms’ policies may limit the control you have over choosing your successor.
+When it comes to succession planning, the policies at some of the larger firms may limit the control you have over choosing your successor.
 This is a concern for advisors who want to ensure the handoff is smooth and the new advisor is a good fit for their business model and clients.

 An independent firm can help support you with strategic succession planning that’s in the best interest of you, your clients, and your legacy.
 And when the time comes, you can often lean on them to help find the right buyer and facilitate the process.